 In 2021, Gilead changed the Reporting Engine and its Provider as part of an overhaul and streamlining of its transparency systems globally within Global Transparency Project.
 The principles and methodology described in this document continue to apply in the new system and where there is a change as a result of this transition this is explicitly stated herewith.
-A Compliance Manager is responsible for ensuring completeness and accuracy of data.
+To help with checking and managing the data locally, Gilead has engaged a Transparency & Monitoring Specialist for each Gilead Affiliate who is responsible for ensuring completeness and accuracy of data.